 CBG is also known as Cannabigerol.
 It’s a very interesting cannabinoid, as it’s found only in very trace amounts in most strains – but it’s acidic form CBGa is the chemical precursor to the THCa and CBDa that we now know so well.

 CBG is non-intoxicating, and in the few studies surrounding it, has been shown to contain a number of promising properties.
-Some of these include lowering pressure in blood vessels in the eye, treating ailments like glaucoma or migraines; decreasing inflammation in bowel-related issues; and containing great anti-bacterial properties.
+Some of these include lowering pressure in blood vessels in the eye, relief of minor symptoms foring ailments like glaucoma or migraines; decreasing inflammation in bowel-related issues; and containing great anti-bacterial properties.

-These antibacterial properties are hypothesized to play a major role in cannabis’ seemingly very effective treatment of skin-related issues.
+These antibacterial properties are hypothesized to play a major role in cannabis’ seemingly very effective relief of minor symptoms forment of skin-related issues.
 While CBG is currently one of the very under-studied cannabinoids, there are many teams around the world working right this second to learn more about the compound and help turn it into medicine from which we can all benefit.

 CBN Benefits and Properties